 More than 1.3 billion people lack access to modern electricity services.
-Innovative advances, such as the combination of solar power with microfinancing and mobile payment systems, are making it possible to offer low-income households in off-grid areas clean, affordable, and fossil-free energy.
+Innovative advances are now combining solar power with microfinancing and mobile payment systems.
+Low-income households in off-grid areas can be offered clean, affordable, and fossil free energy.
 And new smart meter and grid technology is playing a key role in matching energy supply from variable fossil and renewable resources and smart consumption.

 Population growth and economic development – collectively and individually – are boosting the demand for safe and clean electricity globally.
 Opportunities for utilities companies are abundant, as are the challenges.
-Decarbonization, deregulation, decentralization, and public pressure – along with new market entrants with revolutionizing business models, such as Google and Tesla – are disrupting the entire industry.
-This is all driving the energy industry to embrace new technologies and innovate.
+Decarbonization, deregulation, decentralization, and public pressure are disrupting the entire industry.
+New market entrants like Google and Tesla are adding to this with their revolutionizing business models.
+The entirety of it is driving the energy industry to embrace new technologies and innovate.

 Of the global population, 13% still lack access to modern electricity services.
 While the access gap between urban and rural populations narrowed to 20 percentage points in 2014, from 35 percentage points in 1990, a lot remains to be done, particularly in rural Africa where electrification access lags population growth.
 Yet reliable access to sustainable energy can be “an engine for poverty reduction, social progress, equity, enhanced resilience, economic growth, and environmental sustainability,” according to the United Nations Development Program.

 Currently, Mobisol has electrified more than 32,500 solar home systems for households (out of a total of 132,500 in the East African region), installing 2.7 megawatts (MW) of solar capacity to bring power to 162,500 rural beneficiaries in Rwanda.
-The company has brought not only electricity, but also work and education by providing training to 400 local technicians and sales staff as well as empowerment of small business owners that make up 40% of its customer base.
+The company has brought not only electricity, but also work and education to 400 local technicians and sales staff.
+Mobisol provided training as well as empowerment of small business owners, who make up 40% of its customer base.

 During infrastructure build-out, emerging economies can be early movers in applying a systems approach to the rollout of advanced low-carbon technologies.
 In highly developed and more stable environments, the transition toward renewable and decentralized power generation puts incumbent generators under high levels of economic stress.
-That’s where new smart meter and grid technology plays a key role in matching an energy supply from variable fossil and renewable resources and smart consumption while ensuring a stable and reliable energy supply.
+That’s where new smart meter and grid technology comes in to play a key role.
+Energy supply from variable fossil and renewable resources is matched with smart consumption while ensuring a stable and reliable energy supply.

 Imagine off-peak hours, when there is a surplus of energy in the grid.
 You can run your laundry or charge your electrical vehicle.
 Flexible energy pricing, plus the availability of smart technology, makes these kinds of opportunities very attractive to consumers.
-Successful innovative business models are leveraging this fact. sonnen GmbH offers smart home solutions fully based on renewable energy that combine storage and smart consumption.
+Successful innovative business models are leveraging this fact. sonnen GmbH offers smart home solutions fully based on renewable energy, combining storage and smart consumption.
 The solutions complement sonnen’s business model by tapping into guaranteed compensation fees for accessing renewable energy from offshore wind parks.
 They also boost grid stability with their extra private storage compensation capacity.
 This model will be very attractive to 80% of European consumers, who will be equipped with smart meters by 2020, according to a European Commission directive.
-It is not surprising that the global electric smart meter installation figure is set to hit almost 800 million by 2020, with China leading the way.

 These meters will empower consumers through transparency on their real energy usage, enabling them to monitor their consumption against benchmarks.
 Smart devices connected via mobile apps will reduce their energy consumption and help them save money.